spencertipping/ni/doc/ni_by_example.md

 Now that the practical differences between `p'r...'` and `p'...'` have been explained, we can examine the stylistic differences that are entailed.

-If the desired output of the perl mapper is two or more columns per row of stream data, you must use `r`.
+If the desired output of the Perl mapper is two or more columns per row of stream data, you must use `r`.
 If the desired output of this step is a single column per row, you could either use `r` or not.
 The more concise statement leaving out `r` is preferred.

 When it is clear from context (as above), `p'r...'` is often referred to as `r` for efficiency.
 It should be very clear that this is not the take-rows operator (also called `r`).

 ####Column Accessor Functions `a` and `a()`

+`ni` provides access to all of standard Perl 5, plus a number of functions that significantly increase the keystroke-efficiency and readability of `ni` spells.

+The most fundamental of these are the column accessor functions `a(), b(), c(),..., l()`.
+These functions give access to the values of the first 12 columns of the input data.

+However, these functions are  which is shortened to `a` when it i

+Note that these functions do not end up polluting your namespace, so you can write confusing and pointless `ni` spells like this:

+`ni n1 p'my $a = 5; r a, $a'`

+If you can understand that, you're well on your way on mastering enough Perl to be proficient in `ni`.

+If you're wondering, the reason that there is no `m` is because it is a reserved character by the Perl system for writing regular expressions with nonstandard delimiters (like pipes or ampersands, etc.)

 ####`rp'...'`: Take rows based on Perl